spencertipping/tau/doc/pi/reddit.md

 ### π and distributed streams
 If `φ` is a single stream, then `φs` can be multiple streams, e.g. in a map/reduce context.

-**TODO:** define what "multiple streams" means here -- they can just be plural, or they can carry information about how they were sharded
+There are probably natural affinities for how `φs` implements general `a → b` transformations: it probably reduces (rewrites) to locality-aware distributed jobs.

+Just as the earlier JSON schema could be quoted into the development environment to inform types, so can the file layout and schemas for a distributed job.
+We can go further and have hostnames, CPU, RAM, disk, and network topologies included with this.
+Then `φs` can give us a specific execution plan despite remaining fully general in principle.

+**All of this applies even for data that does not yet exist.** We can use the type information from one ETL stage to calculate input types for the next one; and as a fallback/validation, we can run the concrete pipeline and infer types on the result.
+This should at least agree with our inferred types, and may offer additional specificity that the type information doesn't capture.